microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/v1.0/docs/Microsoft.Graph.DeviceManagement.md

 Read properties and relationships of the deviceComplianceUserOverview object.

 ### [Get-MgDeviceManagementDeviceConfiguration](Get-MgDeviceManagementDeviceConfiguration.md)
-Read properties and relationships of the androidGeneralDeviceConfiguration object.
+Read properties and relationships of the iosGeneralDeviceConfiguration object.

 ### [Get-MgDeviceManagementDeviceConfigurationAssignment](Get-MgDeviceManagementDeviceConfigurationAssignment.md)
 Read properties and relationships of the deviceConfigurationAssignment object.